liquity/dev/README.md

 This spawns a modified version of dev-frontend that automatically signs transactions so you don't need to interact with a browser wallet.
 It directly uses the local forked RPC node.

+You may need to wait a minute or so for your fork mainnet provider to load and cache all the blockchain state at your chosen block number.
+Refresh the page after 5 minutes.

 #### Build dev-frontend for production

 In a freshly cloned & installed monorepo, or if you have only modified code inside the dev-frontend package: